David Lloyd George

 In 1915, Lloyd George became Minister of Munitions and expanded artillery shell production for the war.
 In 1916, he was appointed Secretary of State for War but was frustrated by his limited power and clashes with Army commanders over strategy.
 Asquith proved ineffective as prime minister and was replaced by Lloyd George in December 1916.
 He centralised authority by creating a smaller war cabinet.
-To combat food shortages caused by u-boats, he implemented the convoy system, established rationing, and stimulated farming.
+To combat food shortages caused by U-boats, he implemented the convoy system, established rationing, and stimulated farming.
 After supporting the disastrous French Nivelle offensive in 1917, he had to reluctantly approve Field Marshal Douglas Haig's plans for the Battle of Passchendaele, which resulted in huge casualties with little strategic benefit.
-Against British military commanders, he was finally able to see the Allies brought under one command in March 1918.
+Opposed by British military commanders, he was finally able to see the Allies brought under one command in March 1918.
 The war effort turned in the Allies' favour and was won in November.
 Following the December 1918 "Coupon" election, he and the Conservatives maintained their coalition with popular support.

 Lloyd George was a leading participant at the Paris Peace Conference of 1919, but the situation in Ireland worsened, erupting into the Irish War of Independence, which lasted until Lloyd George negotiated independence for the Irish Free State in 1921.
 At home, he initiated education and housing reforms, but trade-union militancy rose to record levels, the economy became depressed in 1920 and unemployment rose; spending cuts followed in 1921–22, and in 1922 he became embroiled in a scandal over the sale of honours and the Chanak Crisis.
 The Carlton Club meeting decided the Conservatives should end the coalition and contest the next election alone.
 Lloyd George resigned as prime minister, but continued as the leader of a Liberal faction.
 After an awkward reunion with Asquith's faction in 1923, Lloyd George led the weak Liberal Party from 1926 to 1931.
 He proposed innovative schemes for public works and other reforms, but made only modest gains in the 1929 election.
 After 1931, he was a mistrusted figure heading a small rump of breakaway Liberals opposed to the National Government.
 In 1940, he refused to serve in Churchill's War Cabinet.
 He was elevated to the peerage in 1945 but died before he could take his seat in the House of Lords.